konakaji/konakaji.github.io/index.markdown

 ## (i) Building AI-aided near-term algorithms
 The variational quantum algorithm (VQA), executable in near-term devices, has significantly attracted attention when proposed a decade ago, but its scalability issues, such as the barren plateau issue, hinder its practical applications.

 I strongly believe that **utilizing the power of classical machine learning is the key to circumvent this situation**.
-To show the significance of this possibility, we have recently posted the paper: [url].
+To show the significance of this possibility, we have recently posted the paper: https://arxiv.org/abs/2401.09253.

 In the paper, we propose the Generative Quantum Eigensolver (GQE) utilizing the generative model of quantum circuits and its pre-trainable Transformer implementation (GPT-QE).
 Please check our paper for the details.

 ## (ii) Adapting long-term algorithms for more near-term use
 Reducing the number of gates required for long-term quantum algorithms is crucial not only for improving time complexity but also for enhancing their near-term applicability.
 In line with this, we have recently posted papers for [Hamiltonian simulation](https://arxiv.org/abs/2302.14811) and for [solving differential equations](https://arxiv.org/abs/2306.11802).